 Use lukewarm water to avoid shocking the plant.
 Be aware, however, that if water droplets are sitting on the leaves too often, it can cause a fungal fern disease known as foliar leaf spot to develop.

-Ferns with more substantial leaves, such as rabbit foot’s ferns are better at dealing with drier conditions than fine-leaved ferns, like asparagus or maidenhair ferns.
+Ferns with more substantial leaves, such as rabbit’s foot ferns, are better at dealing with drier conditions than fine-leaved ferns, such as asparagus or maidenhair ferns.

 While it is important to mitigate the effects of indoor heating and to keep your fern well away from any radiators, it is equally important that the environment ferns live are not made to live an environment that is too cold for houseplants, as this can cause ferns’ leaves to wilt.